 View online or at the Reading Room?

-Look for the icons below to identify records that are viewable online (camera) or to be ordered online and then viewed in a reading room (book):
+Look for the icons at the bottom of this page to identify records that are viewable online (camera) or to be ordered online and then viewed in a reading room (book):

 The census of the Port Phillip District dated 9 November 1836 can be found within the inward correspondence of the Police Magistrate for the Port Phillip District, William Lonsdale (VPRS 4).
-Click here to view this document which is not indexed.
-A transcription of the document can be found in our publication Historical Records of Victoria, Volume 3, pages 422 – 426.
+This record has not been indexed but has been digitised and can be browsed online.
+A transcription of the document can be found in our publication Historical Records of Victoria, Volume 3, pages 422–426.

-The general census of Port Phillip conducted during September 1838, Click here to view this document which is not indexed.
-A transcription can be found in Historical Records of Victoria, Volume 3, at pages 434 – 448 and pages 431 – 434 respectively.
+The general census of Port Phillip conducted during September 1838, this record has not been indexed but has been digitised and can be browsed online.
+A transcription can be found in Historical Records of Victoria, Volume 3, at pages 434–448 and pages 431–434 respectively.

 A census was conducted in 1841 but the original census returns are held by State Records New South Wales.
 Each return identifies by name only the head of the household who completed the return and only general numerical detail is included about the people in each household.
-Click here to conduct an online search on the State Records NSW website.
+You can conduct an online search on the State Records NSW website.

 A census of Victoria was conducted during 1851 in conjunction with one held in New South Wales.
 According to State Records New South Wales no records of this census exist today.